 Soft and spongy Instant Rava Dhokla is a steamed savory cake made in a jiffy with semolina (sooji) and aromatic spices.
-A perfect tea-time snack that is light on the tummy and tastes amazing!
+A perfect tea-time snack that is light on the tummy and tastes fantastic!

 Do you want to join me in for a delicious and mouth-watering tea-time delight?
 Instant Rava Dhokla

-It’s almost mid-afternoon here and is time for a snack-break.
+It’s almost mid-afternoon here and is time for a snack break.
 Everyone needs a quick snack break to keep them going throughout the day and what could be better than a freshly made Instant Rava Dhokla.
 Yummy….right? 🙂

-There are certain foods that everyone finds irresistible but for me its my all-time favorite Dhokla.
-Perfect-cut dhokla cubes topped with a spicy tempering, gives this classic dish a rich hit of flavor that will surely impress everyone on the table.
+There are certain foods that everyone finds irresistible, but for me, it’s my all-time favorite Dhokla.
+Perfect-cut dhokla cubes topped with a spicy tempering gives this classic dish a rich hit of flavor that will surely impress everyone on the table.

-Dhokla a popular Indian snack originates from the Indian state of Gujarat (western state of India).
-Among many variations of dhokla, the two most popular ones are – Khaman (made with chickpea flour) and the other one is Rava dhokla (made with semolina).
+Dhokla a favorite Indian snack originates from the Indian state of Gujarat (western state of India).
+Among many variations of dhokla, the two most popular ones are – Khaman (made with chickpea flour), and the other one is Rava dhokla (made with semolina).

 Now onto the recipe!